awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-job-sdk.md

 **To package your model \(SDK\)**

-1. If you haven't already done so, do the following:

-   1. Create or update an IAM user with permissions to access Amazon Lookout for Vision\.
-For more information, see [Step 3: Set up permissions](su-setup-permissions.md)\.

-   1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 5: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+1. If you haven't already done so, install and configure the AWS CLI and the AWS SDKs\.
+For more information, see [Step 4: Set up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

-1. Make sure the IAM user has the following permissions:
-   + `lookoutvision:StartModelPackagingJob`
-   + `s3:PutObject`
-   + `s3:GetBucketLocation`
-   + `greengrass:CreateComponentVersion`
-   + `greengrass:DescribeComponent`
-   + \(Optional\) `greengrass:TagResource`\.
-Only required if you want to tag the component\.
+1. Make sure that you have the correct permissions to start a model packaging job\.
+For more information, see [StartModelPackagingJob](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_StartModelPackagingJob.html)\.

 1. Use the following CLI commands to package your model for either a target device or a target platform\.